Learning Outcomes

 A chemical spillage blocks a public highway for two days.
 Many commuters are delayed.
 Ahmed, a taxi driver, loses two days' worth of fares because he cannot use the road for his business.
 Has Ahmed suffered special damage?

-Answer: Yes, Ahmed's loss of earnings is likely to be considered 'special damage' as it is a direct financial loss significantly greater than the general inconvenience suffered by other road users merely being delayed.
+Yes, Ahmed's loss of earnings is likely to be considered 'special damage' as it is a direct financial loss significantly greater than the general inconvenience suffered by other road users merely being delayed.

 Types of Recoverable Damage

 Unlike private nuisance, damages for personal injury are recoverable in public nuisance.
 Economic loss and property damage can also be claimed, provided the 'special damage' requirement is met.
+Examples include:

 Who Can Sue?

 - The Attorney-General: Can sue on behalf of the public, typically seeking an injunction.
+This route is used where the interference is best restrained for the benefit of the community as a whole.

 - An Individual: Can sue in tort if they have suffered special damage.
 Unlike private nuisance, the claimant does not need an interest in land.
+Individuals with no proprietary interest may recover for personal injury or property damage where the class and special damage requirements are satisfied.

 Who Can Be Sued?